 After exploring the market I recommend hopping on a tram and making your way across the city to Margaret Island.
 On the island you’ll find one of the most beautiful parks in the city, a great place to escape the crowds of tourists and busy city life.

-On the island you’ll also find some medieval ruins, swimming pools, a small zoo, endless views of pretty gardens and a picturesque fountain.
-You can also rent a pedal car, I didn’t do it myself but it looked fun.
+On the island you’ll also find some medieval ruins, swimming pools, a small zoo.
+There’s also pretty gardens and a picturesque fountain.
+Why not rent a pedal car?
+I didn’t do it myself but it looked fun.

 After exploring Margaret island you’re probably ready to relax and soak your muscles in a spa… I know you’ve been waiting for exactly that!

-Budapest is in fact known as the ‘city of baths’ and you have the choice of visiting Széchenyi Baths, Gellért Baths or Rudas Baths.
+Budapest is in fact known as the ‘city of baths’.
+In the city you have the choice of visiting Széchenyi Baths, Gellért Baths or Rudas Baths.
+Széchenyi Baths is the largest medicinal bath in Europe, but it’s also the busiest so I’d bare that in mind if you prefer to escape the crowds.

 Spoilt.
 For.
 Choice.